-• Work out why the vowel of /maayi/ should be (and is) short in the first tree but long in the second.
+• Why is the vowel of /maayi/ short in the first tree but long in the second?

 Most approaches to syntax's influence on phonology focus on how syntactic structure defines domains like the phonological phrase, which phonology then refers to.
-(Literature too vast to attempt citing-see "further reading" on course webpage.)